PJB3005/MoMMI/README.md

 # MoMMI.

-MoMMI is the bot used on the official [/vg/station13](http://ss13.moe/) Discord server.
+MoMMI is the bot that will be used on the official [/vg/station13](http://ss13.moe/) Discord server.

 # Dependencies